-He was ordained as a Deacon in 1964 by First Baptist Church in Duncan, Oklahoma and was recently licensed and ordained to the Gospel Ministry by First Baptist Church, Valley View, Texas, just two months short of his 80th birthday.
+He was ordained as a Deacon in 1964 by First Baptist Church in Duncan, Oklahoma.
+Also he was recently licensed and ordained to the Gospel Ministry by First Baptist Church, Valley View, Texas, just two months short of his 80th birthday.

 lives in Marshall, Texas, with her three dogs and one cat.
-She is the mother of three grown sons and is a grandmother, "Boo-Boo," to her granddaughter Charley, her little "Missy Boo-Boo"!
+She is the mother of three grown sons and is "Boo-Boo" to her granddaughter Charley, her little "Missy Boo-Boo".
 She is a graduate of the University of Texas at Tyler, with a double major in Guidance and Counseling and Sociology.
 Ms. Duncan was a Social Worker for 20 years before becoming a published author and columnist.
 She writes to enrich and inspire humankind.
-She believes the following speaks her heart and commitment to life, not only for children, but also for adults and even animals as well, "Every child deserves the right to hold their head up high with dignity and pride, and no one has the right to take that away from them."
+She believes the following statement speaks her heart and commitment to life; not only for children, but also for adults and even animals as well, "Every child deserves the right to hold their head up high with dignity and pride, and no one has the right to take that away from them."

 Ms. Duncan has been a columnist for the Marshall News Messenger and other publications.
-She is working on her second children's book in The Grace Anne series.
-The series is projected to be 12 volumes.
+She is working on her second children's book in The Grace Anne series which is projected to be 12 volumes.
 You may go to www.graceannebooks.blogspot.com or www.goodsoundpublishing.com to follow Cindy Anne and learn of her adventures with Grace Anne, one of her three dogs.
-Grace Anne and Ms. Duncan have so much fun going to schools and sharing the message that words count, they matter, and they can even hurt others.
-She and Grace Anne are passionate aout life, love our world and all that we are blessed to have in it.
-Ms. Duncan is a true Southern girl, as well, and as Grace Anne's "mother," she helps her learn the important lessons in and about life.
+Grace Anne and Ms. Duncan have so much fun going to schools and sharing the message that words count and matter, and they can even hurt others.
+She and Grace Anne are passionate about life, love our world and all that we are blessed to have in it.
+Ms. Duncan is a true Southern girl as well, and as Grace Anne's "mother," she helps her learn the important lessons in and about life.

 Author Cindy Anne is also working on a Romance novel which she never thought she could write.
-She listened to the whisper, the calling, and she is answering her call.
-She regularly writes for newspapers and other publications.
-She has submitted her first travel/destination article.
-She has also just recently completed a journal project, with a group, which she envisions as an inspirational play modified someday to describe her adventure in journaling.
+She listened to the whisper, the calling, and is answering her call.
+She regularly writes for newspapers and other publications and has submitted her first travel/destination article.
+She has also just recently completed a journal project with a group, which she envisions as an inspirational play modified someday to describe her adventure in journaling.

 is an Associate Professor of Religion at Wiley College, an historic Black Methodist college in Marshall, Texas.
 He taught at Oklahoma Baptist University in the religion department for many years.
-Dr. Faught has contributed significantly to studies in Baptist and Church History publications in the past, having served for many years as a member of the Baptist History and Heritage Society and working with the Baptist History and Heritage Journal.
-He brings to the 2013 Christian Writers Conference a wealth of experience and information as an experienced author, editor and leader in religious studies.
-His recent satirical novel "Rev. Dr. Megalo Maniac's Supernatural Salvation Spectacle and Marvelous Mega-Church Meeting" is the story of a self-promoting mega-church pastor, the Rev. Dr. Megalo Maniac, who decides to put on a show detailing all of the great accomplishments of his life as it nears an end.
+Dr. Faught has contributed significantly to studies in Baptist and Church History publications in the past, having served for many years as a member of the Baptist History and Heritage Society and worked with the Baptist History and Heritage Journal.
+He brings to the 2014 Christian Writers Conference a wealth of information as an experienced author, editor and leader in religious studies.
+His recent satirical novel, "Rev. Dr. Megalo Maniac's Supernatural Salvation Spectacle and Marvelous Mega-Church Meeting" is the story of a self-promoting mega-church pastor, the Rev. Dr. Megalo Maniac, who decides to put on a show detailing all of the great accomplishments of his life as it nears an end.
 "He's an amalgamation of a number of characters," Faught said of his protagonist, "What I did was I took a lot of actual people and events and embellished them to make them funny, but I didn't always have to embellish them too much.
 It's meant to be tongue and cheek but also there's some seriousness here too."
-As a minister and professor of religion Faught has often seen the disconnect between how people behave in church or chapel and in the classroom or church house.
+As a minister and professor of religion, Faught has often seen the disconnection between how people behave in church and in day to day situations.
 That certainly motivated him to write this work of satire.

 is a member of American Christian Fiction Writers, PENS: Crosswords Christian Writers Group-Marshall, North East Texas Writers Organization, East Texas Writers Association, Texas Association of Authors, GWFC-Texas Federation of Women's Clubs-Marshall Chapter.
 She is a past treasurer (2011-2012) of East Texas Writers Association and a lifetime member of World Wide Who's Who.